metaschema-framework/oscal-cli/README.md

 # add oscal-cli to your environment (e.g., all terminals)
 export PATH=$PATH:/opt/oscal-cli/bin
 ```
-NOTE: You can also add oscal-cli's directory to your path in shell profile to make oscal-cli permamently available.
+NOTE: You can also add oscal-cli's directory to your path in shell profile to make oscal-cli permanently available.

 ## Running